 It grows in warmer rainforest but also found in littoral rainforest near beaches as well as wet sclerophyll forest very commonly as well as dry-moist sclerophyll woodlands, on a variety of soils.

-Has stems to more than 20 m long.
-Some plants can grow very long through the tree canopy to 10s of metres long with basal stems as thick as a human arm.
+Some plants can grow very long through the tree canopy to 100 metres long with basal stems as thick as a human arm or thicker.

-Leaves are compound with 5 leaflets (3 on juvenile plants) in a palmate (hand-like) arrangement, alternating up the stems, with each leaflet 15 cm long and to 5 cm wide.
-The stems have leaf-opposed tendrils (modified leaves called tendrils opposite each leaf) which enable the plant to climb; a feature of species in this grape family.
+Cissus can have simple or compound leaves.
+In this species, leaves are compound with 5 leaflets (3 on juvenile plants) in a palmate (hand-like) arrangement, alternating up the stems, with each leaflet 15 cm long and to 5 cm wide.
+The stems have leaf-opposed tendrils (modified leaves opposite each leaf) which enable the plant to climb; a typical feature of species in this grape family.
 New growth is rusty-hairy with leaflets appearing red.

-Flowers occur mostly in spring–summer and are in large branched clusters (panicles), up to 20 cm long x 10 cm wide, appearing at stem ends and opposite the leaves with flowers about 0.5 cm across.
+Flowers occur mostly in spring–summer and are in large branched clusters (panicles), up to 20 cm long x 10 cm wide, appearing at stem ends and opposite the leaves with flowers about 0.5 cm across, deep yellow in colour.

 Being in the grape family, the fruit is a berry, blue/purple to blackish in colour, often with a greyish bloom, globular, about 10 to 15 mm in diameter.